Minnesota Eviction Process

 note

-Pay and Stay: If the tenant pays the landlord the rent owed plus interest, court costs and attorneys’ fees before the judge makes a decision in court, the eviction process stops.
+Minnesota has a Pay and Stay system, where the tenant may stop the eviction process by paying the rent owed plus interest, court costs and attorneys’ fees, before the judge makes a decision in court.

 End of Lease or No Lease